Catwoman: Catwoman solo series

 Catwoman then appears in a series of back-up stories in Detective Comics #759–762 (August–November 2001).
 In the back-up storyline "Trail of the Catwoman", by writer Ed Brubaker and artist Darwyn Cooke, private detective Slam Bradley attempts to find out what really happened to Selina Kyle.
 This storyline leads into the newest Catwoman series in late 2001 (written by Brubaker initially with Cooke, later joined by artist Cameron Stewart).
-In this series, Selina Kyle, joined by new supporting cast members Holly and Slam Bradley (a character from the early Golden Age DC Comics), becomes protector of the residents of Gotham's East End, while still carrying out an ambitious career as a cat burglar.
+In this series, Selina Kyle, joined by new supporting cast members Holly and Bradley, becomes protector of the residents of Gotham's East End, while still carrying out an ambitious career as a cat burglar.

 During the Batman: Hush storyline, Batman and Catwoman briefly work together and have a romantic relationship, during which he reveals his true identity to her.
 At the end, he breaks off their relationship when he suspects it has been manipulated by the Riddler and Hush.
 This is the second story to establish that she knows Batman's true identity.
 In an early 1980s storyline, Selina and Bruce develop a relationship.
 The concluding story features a closing panel in which she refers to Batman as "Bruce".
 A change in the editorial team at that point, however, brought a swift end to that storyline and, apparently, all that transpired during the story arc.

 In the Justice League story arc "Crisis of Conscience", Catwoman fights alongside Batman and the Justice League against the old Secret Society of Super Villains, of which she had once briefly been a member.